ZHOUHao-cmd/ZHOUHao/README.md

 # ZHOUHao
+Name: zhouhao
-Hi,im a master.From Shenyang University of Aeronautics and Astronautics
+come from; Shenyang University of Aeronautics and Astronautics Master's degree in progress